Lysander Spooner: Influence

-Spooner's influence extends to the wide range of topics he addressed during his lifetime.
-He is remembered primarily for his abolitionist activities and for his challenge to the Post Office monopoly which had a lasting influence of significantly reducing postal rates, according to the Journal of Libertarian Studies.

-Spooner's writings were a major influence on Austrian School economist Murray Rothbard and right-libertarian law professor and legal theorist Randy Barnett.
-His writings were often reprinted in early libertarian journals such as the Rampart Journal and Left and Right: A Journal of Libertarian Thought.
-While influencing anarcho-capitalists such as Rothbard, MacSaorsa argues that Spooner was an "anti-capitalist" who preferred to see "a society of self-employed farmers, artisans and cooperating workers, not a society of wage slaves and capitalists".
-MacSaorsa further argues that Spooner was opposed to wage labor, "wanting that social relationship destroyed by turning capital over to those who work in it, as associated producers and not as wage slaves".

-In January 2004, Laissez Faire Books established the Lysander Spooner Award for advancing the literature of liberty.
-The honor is awarded monthly to the most important contributions to right-libertarian literature, followed by an annual award to the winner.
-In 2010, the Libertarian, Agorist, Voluntaryist and Anarch Association of Authors and Publishers (LAVA) created the Lysander Spooner Award for Book of the Year which has been awarded annually since 2011.
-The LAVA Awards are held annually to honor excellence in books relating to the principles of liberty, with the Lysander Spooner Award being the grand prize award.

 Spooner's The Unconstitutionality of Slavery was cited in the 2008 Supreme Court case District of Columbia v.
 Heller which struck down the federal district's ban on handguns.
 Justice Antonin Scalia, writing for the court, quotes Spooner as saying the right to bear arms was necessary for those who wanted to take a stand against slavery.
 It was also cited by Justice Clarence Thomas in his concurring opinion in McDonald v.
 Chicago, another firearms case, the following year.

 Publications

 Virtually everything written by Spooner is contained in the six-volume compilation The Collected Works of Lysander Spooner (1971).
 The most notable exception is Vices Are Not Crimes, not widely known until its republication in 1977.